Zainul342/Weather-Dashboard/README.md

 ![Weather Dashboard Preview](docs/screenshot.png)

-(Note: Dont forget to save your screenshot as `docs/screenshot.png` in the folder so it shows up on GitHub!)

 ## What's Inside

 Basically it shows you the real-time weather with all the details like humidity, wind speed, and pressure.
 Also got a 5-day forecast so you know if you need an umbrella later in the week.